 Compare and Contrast

-Think about contrast when designing the exterior of your home.
+Think about contrast when designing modern farmhouse exteriors.
 “With all of the white, we needed something to pop on the exterior.
 Black exterior windows give a farmhouse a modern vibe and lots of curb appeal,” explained Brooke.
 “Also, the grille pattern is important.
 The simpler the pattern, the more modern your house will look.
 We chose a simple four-pane pattern for our windows.”

 Have you listened to my podcast?
 Check out The Mom Confidential!